-- FDR (Peptide-Spectrum Matches): TThe total number of decoy database assignments to spectra relative to the total number of target database assignments to spectra represented as a percentage. - FDR (Peptide Sequences): The total number of decoy database assignments to unique peptide sequences relative to the total number of target database assignments to unique peptide sequences represented as a percentage. - FDR (Protein Group): The total number of decoy protein groups where the top hit in the protein group is a decoy database protein relative to the total number of target database protein groups where the top hit is from the target database. - De novo only Spectra: Corresponds to the number of existing de novo sequencing results without a positive protein identification, given the filters set for the search results. - # of Identified Features: The total number of peptide features which have an associating scan that matches to the database, given the filters set for the search results. - Table 4.
+- FDR (Peptide-Spectrum Matches): The total number of decoy database assignments to spectra relative to the total number of target database assignments to spectra represented as a percentage. - FDR (Peptide Sequences): The total number of decoy database assignments to unique peptide sequences relative to the total number of target database assignments to unique peptide sequences represented as a percentage. - FDR (Protein Group): The total number of decoy protein groups where the top hit in the protein group is a decoy database protein relative to the total number of target database protein groups where the top hit is from the target database. - De novo only Spectra: Corresponds to the number of existing de novo sequencing results without a positive protein identification, given the filters set for the search results. - # of Identified Features: The total number of peptide features which have an associating scan that matches to the database, given the filters set for the search results. - # of Identified MS/MS scans: The total number of MS/MS scans that matches to the database, given the filters set for the search results. - Table 4.
 PTM Profile: shows modifications identified in the filtered result and the number of PSMs containing each modification